Jabá

-Silvino João de Carvalho (born May 20, 1981) commonly known as Jabá, is a Brazilian football player who currently plays for Clube Esportivo União.
+Silvino João de Carvalho (born 20 May 1981), commonly known as Jabá, is a Brazilian former professional footballer who played as a forward.

 Career

 During the summer of 2009, Jabá moved to Azerbaijan Premier League side FC Baku.

 On 1 February 2012, Jabá joined Antalyaspor until the end of the season.

-In October 2014, Jabá resigned for FK Baku on a one-year contract.
+In October 2014, Jabá re-signed for FC Baku on a one-year contract.